Real Estate Lead-Based Paint Disclosures and Facts

 - Keep children from chewing on painted surfaces.

 - Eat nutritious meals that are high in iron and calcium.
-Children and adults with good diets absorb less lead.
+Children's growing bodies absorb more lead thad adults, which can mitigated through a proper diet.

 Be sure to follow the EPA's guidelines if you plan to remodel or renovate a home built prior to 1978.
-Permanent lead removal requires work by a certified lead abatement contractor who will remove lead paint or seal and enclose it with special materials.
+Permanent lead removal can require work by a certified lead abatement contractor, who will remove lead paint or seal and enclose it with special materials.

 Lead testing may be common in some areas, but I have never met a home seller who has tested for the presence of lead paints, so don't be alarmed or suspicious if your seller has no lead paint information to share with you.